morganthomas/winning-arguments/winning-arguments.md

 * The cake has a delicate consistency.
 * The cake is well named because it has a delicate consistency.

 This third statement is actually expressing a relationship between the first two statements: namely, that "this cake has a delicate consistency" justifies "this cake is well named."
-This is reflected in the translation, where the verb "is justified by" relates the two object terms "the statement (this cake is well named)" and "the statement (this cake is delicate in consistency)."
+This is reflected in the translation, where the verb "is justified by" relates the two object literals "the statement (this cake is well named)" and "the statement (this cake is delicate in consistency)."

 ## Truth